rye-m/rye-m.github.io/_posts/2024-12-15-crossing-the-US-by-Amtrak.md

 - 26 hours

-This time the train doesn't have second floor which means they doesn't have the cool bathroom...
+This time the train did't have a second floor which means they doesn't have a cool bathroom...